MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ## TCS calculation on multiple nature of goods in single invoice

 For example, invoice has been raised to customer for INR 1,00,000.
-INR 50,000 each towards two nature of goods “Scrap” and “Timber”.
+INR 50,000 each towards two nature of goods 'Scrap' and 'Timber'.

   - In this case TCS calculation will be as following: